ethans333/xfinder-job-search/README.md

 ### NAT Gateway

 Allows resources in a private subnet to access the internet without be accessible from the internet itself.

+### Persistent Volumes In K8s

+Storage in pods is ephemeral so kubernetes stores data elsewhere is persistent volumes, a piece of storage in a cluster.